johnhyde/island/17 untwined fray.md

 ‘Dammit.’
 He’d really hoped that would work.

 Behind him, on the opposite wall, a secret hatch opened and Thomas’ hitherto-unmentioned partner, Bus ‘the Gherkin’ Gurton walked into the apartment.

+[J; 346 words]

+“Hiya, Thommy!
+What’re you doing here?” asked Bus Gurton.

+Thomas spun around so fast he might have dislocated his skin, had he been in a cartoon.
+“Bus?
+What’re _you_ doing here?”

+The Gherkin laughed loudly, which Thomas felt was inappropriate in The Lair of The Villain, although who cares?
+Gurton, Bus, termed ‘the Gherkin’ for his fresh, mild flavor, said, “How should I know?
+I was just wandering about and I found my way into a secret tunnel and then I came out this hatch.”
+He gestured at the secret hatch behind him which had just finished closing, leaving no visible trace of its existence.

+Bus Gurton, or Gurton Buster as some called him, didn’t have a mystical connection to the Will of the Cosmos or whatever, like Thomas or Paul, but he was so unaccountably lucky that he might as well have.
+The main difference was that GurBus didn’t have to be attentive or make an effort or anything.
+This fact was well known to Thomas, which is why he wasn’t more surprised than he was to see his old sidekick kicking on up to his side once more.

+As they performed their customary secret handshake, Thomas said, “I was taken hostage and only recently escaped my bonds.
+My captor, who is also the primary suspect in my investigation, has left this, his presumed abode, for a time, and I’ve been snooping about in the absence of sense[$ absense?] of what else to do.
+Screee-ah... ow! ow! ka-ching!”
+These sound effects marked the end of the secret handshake as Thomas and Gherk Buston[$ people basically just call him whatever] each did separate little perfunctory dances.

+“Ok, sounds good, boss.
+What’s the case?
+I’ve been neck-deep in Holiday Hooplah; can’t even remember if we were on a case before Christmas...
+Did that thing with the piano tuner go anywhere?”

+“No, that was a dead end, I think.
+There have been at least three martini-related deaths in the last few days, and I was almost another one.[@ I think at this point Thomas would only know about Martin Eeny, Mai Friend, and Bartimieus Ender, not any of the twin detectives, unless Marty mentioned it to him.
+And he can speculate about Paul and Prudence ~J] We are currently in the home of the Martini Killer.”